EPIImperial/EPIImperial.github.io/index.md

 **Don’t spend too much time contemplating whether or not this is an area you will end up working on– we just need you to come in with an example to the session**

-First stage is to identify a topic within public health and epidemiology that you are interested in.
+To start developing your question, identify a topic within public health and epidemiology that you are interested in.
 Such ideas can come from personal experience, incidental news you have come across or more intimate knowledge of a particular field of study.
 Below are links to the departments within the School of Public Health (SPH), any of which you can explore for research ideas.
 You do not have to choose from SPH research topics.
 However, you may benefit from doing so as some students have completed their summer projects using research questions developed on this module, supported by SPH supervisors with expertise in that topic.

-MSc Epidemiology students are encouraged to consider ongoing research activities and potential supervisors mainly from the Departments of Infectious Disease Epidemiology, Epidemiology and Biostatistics and the Environmental Research Group, as their work is best aligned to your learnign objectives.
+MSc Epidemiology students are encouraged to consider ongoing research activities and potential supervisors mainly from the Departments of Infectious Disease Epidemiology, Epidemiology and Biostatistics and the Environmental Research Group, as their work is best aligned to your learning objectives.

 **[SPH department websites detailing research activities](https://www.imperial.ac.uk/school-public-health/research/)**